luzacagenda/luzac-pdf-to-calendar/README.md

 ```
 Replace `<my-page>` with for example `20` and `<my-pdf>` with for example `luzac-rooster.pdf`.

+When your grant token has expired, just re-run `googleoauth.py` to obtain a new token.

 ### Contributing
 If you'd like to contribute to this project or file a bug or feature request, please head over to the issue tracker or fork this repository.